danehobrecht/shadowtu.be/README.md

 #### More information

 - Tor Browser is required to be running during script execution (https://www.torproject.org/).
 - "Google - My Activity.html" must be locally available to the script to use the comment feature.
-Export the HTML page from the following link https://www.youtube.com/feed/history/comment_history
+Export the HTML page from the following link: https://www.youtube.com/feed/history/comment_history
 - Clearnet-accessible website is in the works.